dgendill/dassets/README.md

 1. Define a configuration file for listing project assets and grouping them by channel name.

 2. Provide a command line interface that will answer these questions.
-  * What assets are required by a channel?
+  1. What assets are required by a channel?

     `dassets --in [channel name] --in [channel name]`

-  * Do all of the assets exist?
-Where some files renamed or deleted?
+  2. Do all of the assets exist?
+Were some files renamed or deleted?

     `dassets --in [channel name] --missing`

 3. Enable installation via a global npm package.

 ## Install